We need future literacy to survive.

 Fakebook’s business model, and market cap, assumes that a person’s digital data is “ownerless;” whoever can scrape and mine the most data about each of us (from whatever source) can do whatever they want with it.
 We have no say or control, can’t use it to improve ourselves, and we don’t financially benefit from its use.

-As soon as the markets realize the faulty assumption of our digital data being “ownerless,” the Data Crisis will be more consequential than the 2007 Subprime Mortgage Crisis.
-The second, third, and fourth order consequences following a shift in data ownership to individuals will scramble economic and political power, concentration of engineers, revenue models, social norms, and incentive structures.
+If there were to be a change in public tolerance or legal status around our digital data being “ownerless,” a Data Crisis may ensue and could possibly be more consequential than the 2007 Subprime Mortgage Crisis.
+The second, third, and fourth order consequences following a shift in data ownership to individuals could scramble economic and political power, concentration of engineers, revenue models, social norms, and incentive structures.

 In order to encourage investment into human improvement, people need to own their digital data.
 Here’s what that cycle of development will look like: